Lynn Building

 The Lynn Building is a Victorian structure in Belfast, Northern Ireland, United Kingdom.
 It was designed in the Ruskinian Gothic style by the British architect William Henry Lynn, after whom it is now named.
 It was completed in 1868.
 A part of Queen's University Belfast, it was originally built as the institution's library, but today houses the graduate school.

 History

 Queen's College, Belfast was chartered in 1845 as one of three constituent colleges of the Queen's University of Ireland.
 Initially having just 23 professors and 195 students, the college could be housed entirely within the main Lanyon Building.
 Initially the examinations hall (now known as the Great Hall) inside the Lanyon Building served additionally as the library.
-However expansion of the institution meant that by the 1860s a discrete building was needed to house the college's growing library.
+However the expansion of the institution meant that by the 1860s a discrete building was needed to house the college's growing library.
 The architect William Henry Lynn was duly commissioned to design the structure.